johntothee/garage/readme.md

 `sudo apt-get install libsqlite3-dev`
 `sudo npm install sqlite3 --build-from-source --sqlite=/usr`

 The database is expected to be read and written in the directory ./db/ .
 This directory must be created.
+To set up for the first time run `node install.js`.

 Relays and a solenoid.
 I found a board with two 5v relays locally similar to this: https://www.sainsmart.com/products/2-channel-5v-relay-module
 When complete I'll include drawings and/or wiring diagrams.